nikevelik/FMI-ARCADE-WEB/README.md

 ### Helper Functions
 1. addWithCarry - Incrementation of a number, handle overflow by incrementing the carry.
     - The addWithCarry function is necessary to keep track of the total bit length of the input data processed by the SHA-256 algorithm.
 The bit length is an integral part of the SHA-256 algorithm, and it influences the finalization steps and ensures that the entire message length is taken into account when computing the hash.

+2. getRightRotation - Circular right rotation - shift right and wrap the shifted bits on the left.